phreddie41/phreddie41/README.md

-As a security analyst, I protect an organization's digital assets and information systems from threats and vulnerabilities.
+As a security analyst, I help protect an organization's digital assets and information systems from threats and vulnerabilities.
 I assess security risks, implement protective measures, monitor for potential breaches, and respond to incidents when they occur.
 My work involves analyzing security data, staying up-to-date with the latest cyber threats and defense techniques, and collaborating with teams across the organization to maintain a strong security posture.
 I'm passionate about safeguarding sensitive information and helping to create a more secure digital environment.

 ## OBJECTIVE